tuckershannon/One-Pixel-Arduino-Camera/README.md

 # One Pixel Arduino Camera
 This single pixel camera uses an RGB color sensor (Adafruit TCS3472) and a two stepper motor system.
 By directing the sensor towards each "pixel" in the photo, it can record the values and reconstruct a full photo.

-Code can be found here: https://github.com/tuckershannon/One-Pixel-Arduino-Camera
+3D print files can be found here: https://www.thingiverse.com/thing:3284729